 The consolidated financial statements of the Group have been prepared on the historical cost basis except for available-for-sale investments, investment property and certain property and equipment which are stated at fair value.
 The Group presents all items of income and expenses in a single statement of comprehensive income.
-Two comparative periods are presented for the statement of financial position when the Group applies an accounting policy retrospectively or makes a retrospective restatement of items in its financial statements or reclassifies items in the financial statements.
 These consolidated financial statements are presented in Philippine pesos, which is the Group's functional and presentation currency under Philippine Financial Reporting Standards (PFRS).
 All values are rounded to the nearest peso, except when otherwise indicated.